Typical Correlation Length of Sequentially Generated Tensor Network States: CORRELATIONS IN ONE DIMENSION

 In this section, we investigate average correlations as quantified by the trace distance \( T (A : B) \).
 As anticipated in Sec.~\ref{sec:measures}, this is a challenging task.
 However, as laid out there, the \( 2 \)-norm expression \( N (A : B) \) reliably estimates \( T (A : B) \) for the case of random MPS.
 Hence, we compute the average of

-Because of its connection to the Hilbert--Schmidt inner product, the average of \( N (A : B) \) can be computed without any simplifying assumptions.
+Because of its connection to the Hilbert-Schmidt inner product, the average of \( N (A : B) \) can be computed without any simplifying assumptions.
 Making use of the transfer-matrix techniques introduced above, we prove the following result.

 \begin{restatable}{result}{mpsnorm} The average of \( N (A : B) \) with respect to the random MPS ensemble and subsystems \( A \) and \( B \) as sketched in Fig.~\ref{fig:setup}~(a) decays exponentially as specified in Definition~\ref{def:definition} with the average correlation length \( \xone \) defined in Eq.~\eqref{eq:mps_length}. \end{restatable}